Rejuvenate Your Hands, Neck and DecolletageApril 1, 2019

 The treatment started in sports medicine.
 When injected into the site of a soft-tissue injury, PRP has been shown to promote healing in the tendons and fibres.
 It was adopted by the cosmetic medicine industry as an anti-ageing procedure in which PRP is injected into the dermal layer of the skin to restore collagen, repair skin damage and give you a healthy rejuvenated glow.

-Although PRP was popularised as a facial, it can also work wonders for the neck, décolletage and hands.
+Although PRP was popularised as a facial, it can also work wonders for wrinkles and loose skin on the neck, décolletage and hands.

 3. Dermal Filler